End users who are remote (not inside the corporate network)

-AWS-Sydney gateway.
-After the user is connected to AWS-Sydney, the
+AWS-Sydney Gateway.
+Once the user is connected to AWS-Sydney, GlobalProtect

-GlobalProtect app tunnels all traffic from the endpoint to the AWS-Sydney
+client tunnels all traffic from the endpoint to the AWS-Sydney firewall

-firewall for inspection.
-GlobalProtect sends traffic to public Internet
+for inspection.
+GlobalProtect sends traffic to public internet sites

-sites directly via the AWS-Sydney gateway and tunnels traffic to
+directly via the AWS-Sydney Gateway and tunnels traffic to corporate

-corporate resources through a site-to-site tunnel between the AWS-Sydney
+resources through a site-to-site tunnel between the AWS-Sydney Gateway

-gateway and the Santa Clara gateway, and then through an IPsec site-to-site
+and the Santa Clara Gateway, and then through an IPSec site-to-site

 tunnel to the corporate headquarters.
 This architecture is designed